OpenIn 4

 Conditions

 You have several conditions to configure.
-If you have specified multiple conditions they will work as AND, except multiple domains matches and multiple sent from apps are executed as OR in those lists.
+If you have specified multiple conditions they will work as AND, except multiple domain matches and multiple sent-from apps are executed as OR in those lists.

 Execute when